torgeir/hyperappish/README.md

 [Run it](https://x3jvx127jq.codesandbox.io/) or [play with it](https://codesandbox.io/s/x3jvx127jq) in codesandbox.

+Or head over to [torgeir/hyperappish-example](https://github.com/torgeir/hyperappish-example/) for a complete example.

 ## Promises, observables and middleware

 This larger, contrieved example shows how to